 Lost.
-Ever been out riding and had no idea where you were?
+Ever been out riding and have no idea where you are?
 Where the road goes, or even how long it'll go for?

 Originally looking for Mountain Road 109 to connect with Pine Flat, there was a wrong turn somewhere.
 Unbeknownst to me at the time, Old Stage Rd should have been the connector that day.
 Another time.
 The road I was looking for did not exist.

 It offered a place to stop for a moment, to stare at the map as if it might talk back to me, questioning the sanity of the road I'd ridden up.
-It was then the realization surfaced that I had ridden right to the very edge of the paper map and was about to head off that edge.
+It was then the realization surfaced that I had ridden right to the very edge of the paper map and was about to ride off the edge.
 Hmm, go back?
 Or ride on?

 Is this what those flat earth people feel like?
 It's this insatiable sense of curiosity that's lent itself well to many an adventure over the years of Pashnit exploration.
 You might even say life's greatest adventures are often the result of wrong turns.

 Flat earth people be dammed, I left Bing & Danny behind to their next musical number, eased the Hayabusa back onto this narrow long-forgotten road and motored off the edge.
 As for civilization, the small lodge was about it, a couple homesteads, a couple mountain-man type homes clinging to the 1970's as if time had stood still, the roofs adorned in a carpet of pine needles.
 Sugarloaf disappeared from the mirrors.